ibm-cloud-docs/power-iaas/cloud-connections.md

 ## Configuring and adding a private network subnet

-You can configure a private network subnet when you create an IBM® Power Systems Virtual Server instance.
+You can configure a private network subnet when you create an IBM Power Systems Virtual Server instance.
 You must give your subnet a **Name** and specify a **Classless inter-domain routing (CIDR)**.
 When you specify a CIDR, the **Gateway**, **IP range**, and **DNS server** are automatically populated.
 You must use CIDR notation when you choose the IP ranges for your private network subnet.
 CIDR notation is defined in [RFC 1518](https://tools.ietf.org/html/rfc1518) and [RFC 1519](https://tools.ietf.org/html/rfc1519).

 ```
 <IPv4 address>/<number>